Homotopy theory with bornological coarse spaces: Coarse K -homology

 Let $X$ be a bornological coarse space. \begin{ddd} $X$ has strongly locally bounded geometry if it has the minimal compatible bornology and for every entourage $U$ of $X$ every $U$-bounded subset of $X$ is finite. \end{ddd}

+In contrast to the notion of ``strongly bounded geometry'' (Definition~\ref{ejfwjefklwejlkewfwefwefwefewf}) we drop the condition of uniformity of the bound on the cardinalities of $U$-bounded subsets.

-Assume that $X$ is a bornological coarse space which has strongly bounded geometry.
+Assume that $X$ is a bornological coarse space which has strongly locally bounded geometry.
 For every entourage $U$ of $X$ containing the diagonal we consider the space $P_{U}(X)$.
-Since $X$ has strongly bounded geometry $P_{U}(X)$ is a locally finite simplicial complex.
-We equip the simplices of $P_{U}(X)$ with the spherical metric and $P_{U}(X)$ itself with the induced path-metric $d$.
+Since $X$ has strongly locally bounded geometry $P_{U}(X)$ is a locally finite simplicial complex.
+We equip the simplices of $P_{U}(X)$ with the spherical metric and $P_{U}(X)$ itself with the induced path-metric $d$ (recall that points in different components have infinite distance).
 With this metric $(P_{U}(X),d)$ is a proper metric space and we denote by $P_{U}(X)_{d}$ the underlying bornological coarse space, and by $P_{U}(X)_{t}$ the underlying topological bornological space.
 The Dirac measures provide an embedding $X\to P_{U}(X)$.
 This map is an equivalence $X_{U}\to P_{U}(X)_{d}$ in $\BC$, see Definition \ref{ioioieorwerr3245345345432}.
 We therefore get a map

 These maps are compatible with the comparison maps on domain and target associated to inclusions $U\subseteq U^{\prime}$ of entourages.
 We now form the colimit over the entourages $ \cC$ of $X$ and get the homomorphism